 The use of drugs is an ever-present issue in our society, and drug testing has become an increasingly popular way to detect drug use.
 Unfortunately, there are circumstances under which a false negative drug test can occur, leaving individuals and employers in the dark.
 In this article, we’ll take a closer look at what can cause a false negative drug test and the implications of such an occurrence.

-What Causes False Negative Drug Test?
+- What is a False Negative Drug Test?

 What Can Lead to False Negative Drug Tests?